 Callicarpa japonica, a

-barks.
-Leaves are opposite, blades measure 6-13cm long, 2.5-6cm
+Leaves are opposite; blades measure 6-13cm long, 2.5-6cm wide,

-with fine serrations on margins.
-No hairs are on leaf surfaces, as
+fine serrations on margins.
+No hairs are on leaf surfaces, as with

-with the backsides.
+the backsides.
 However, the bottoms have sparse light yellow

 glandular dots.
 Flowers, light red-purple, put themselves in cymes